 Nextdoor is one of the fastest-growing social media platforms in the world.

-While platforms like Facebook are designed to help you connect to friends and family all around the world, Nextdoor is essentially the opposite, as it focuses on connecting you with the neighbors in your street and in turn building a greater sense of community.
+While platforms like Facebook are designed to help you connect to friends and family all around the world, Nextdoor is essentially the opposite, as it focuses on connecting you with the neighbors in your street and, in turn, building a greater sense of community.

 The whole premise of Nextdoor is about sharing recommendations, things for sale, and a local crime watch.
-It’s not about sharing videos of cats, it’s about sharing information on lost cats.
+It’s not about sharing videos of cats.
+It’s about sharing information on lost cats.

 How do you set up your business profile on Nextdoor?

 Thankfully, signing up is very easy.
-The interface is tidy and clear, particularly in comparison to Facebook where it can feel like there’s a minefield of options, tick boxes, and settings to configure.
+The interface is tidy and clear, particularly in comparison to Facebook, where it can feel like there’s a minefield of options, tick boxes, and settings to configure.

 How can Nextdoor’s ad solutions help your business grow?